Iu Mien people: Drought and migration

 The Iu Mien people were the first civilization in China according to the chanting song story, Iu Mien Elders, a shaman's worship book written by Iu Mien elders in ancient Chinese characters.
 The Iu Mien nation was located in the southern part of China today known as Guangdong, Guangxi, and Hunan provinces and was ruled by the king of the Iu Mien people.

+Defeat of King Pan

-The last Iu Mien King was King Pan, the namesake of the modern Iu Mien surnames Phan, Saephanh, Saephan, Phanh, Pharm, Pan, Pham, etc. King Pan and the Chinese emperor declared war against each other 1,000 years ago over disputed territory.
+The last Iu Mien King was King Pan, the namesake of the modern Iu Mien surnames Phan, Saephanh, Saepharn, Phanh, Phan, Pan, Pharn, etc. King Pan and the Chinese emperor declared war against each other 1,000 years ago over disputed territory.
 Iu Mien, led by King Pan, were fighting to protect their people and their territory.
 King Pan and Iu Mien suffered tremendous losses.
 King Pan lost countless soldiers and civilian casualties as well as territory to the Chinese emperor.
 The Chinese emperor captured most of the Iu Mien's territory.
-Iu Mien and King Pan were unable to fight due to outnumbered soldiers and weapons, which forced King Pan to negotiate with the Chinese emperor.
+Iu Mien and King Pan were unable to fight due to being outnumbered by soldiers and weapons, which forced King Pan to negotiate with the Chinese emperor.
 The Chinese emperor gave two options to King Pan and Iu Mien people: 1) Surrender to the Chinese emperor and sign a treaty to give all territorial land to the Chinese emperor, or 2) King Pan could continue to fight, but the Chinese would wipe out Iu Mien society in a short period.

 King Pan and his government chose to give up all territories to China and signed the treaty called “Passport to travel in the hill” or “Passport to cross the mountain.”
 This document contained relevant information.
-The Chinese emperor had written this document in Chinese character.
+The Chinese emperor had written this document in Chinese characters.
 “Iu Mien people have rights to maintain their identity, language, culture, and worship system and live on the hillside or in the mountain to cultivate the land for farming and crops and raise their family.
 The Iu Mien would not be allowed to form their own government and have no rights to pursue their own nation.
 Iu Mien, who possesses this document, has the legal rights to cross any territories/ borders to settle and to build their village in the hill/mountain to make a living by farming without delay by any regional governments.
 The governments of that country are responsible for their wellbeing and educating them to follow the rules of laws of the country that Iu Mien are living in.”